openhwgroup/cva6/.gitlab-ci/README.md

   - The job goes in `verif tests` stage
   - Before running the script part, additionally to the global `before_script`:
     - Spike is got from `pub_build_tools`
-    - Artifacts are cleaned, `artifacts/reports` and `artifacts/logs` are created
+    - Artifacts are cleaned, `artifacts/reports/` and `artifacts/logs/` are created
-    - A "failure" report is created by default (in case the script exists early)
+    - A "failure" report is created by default (in case the script exits early)
     - `$SYN_VCS_BASHRC` is sourced
   - All the contents of the `artifacts/` folder will be considered as artifacts (even if the job fails)
-- `.template_job_short_ci` tells in which pipeline mode the job should run
+- `.template_job_short_ci` tells under which conditions the job should run
 - `variables` defines environment variables.
-  The 4 above are needed to generate the report for the dashboard.
+  The 4 variables above are needed to generate the report for the dashboard.
 - `script` defines the script to run:
-  1. Run the test, for instance sourcing a script in `cva6/regress/`
+  1. Run the test, for instance sourcing a script in `verif/regress/`
   2. Generate a report running a script from `.gitlab-ci/scripts/reports_*.py`

 > Notes: